ichilton/bytemark-bigv-api-doc/content/api/virtual_machines.md

 ## Deleting and Purging

 When a virtual machine is deleted using the DELETE endpoint, it still exists, but has it's deleted attribute set to true.
-This means it will be taken down and will only show whent he include_deleted=true query string is used.
+This means it will be taken down and will only show when the include_deleted=true query string is used.

 However, it can be undeleted by setting deleted back to false for a certain amount of time after deletion (Bytemark haven't made public how long that will be).